 The aim of our fundraising activities is to generate as much financial resources as possible for the most effective charities, particularly those working to reduce poverty, animal suffering, and risks of future technologies.
 Special priority is given to projects that, in line with our vision, have a positive impact on the quality of the long-term future.

 We measure the success of the our philanthropic efforts by the total amount of donations to effective charities for which we are counterfactually responsible—that is, funds that would have been donated far less effectively or not at all if it were not for our work.
 In 2018, we aim to fundraise $2 million with our project Raising for Effective Giving (REG), plus potentially larger amounts with our other philanthropy activities.

 With REG, we have collected around €3 million in donations from within the poker industry since 2014.
 The two largest online poker platforms now support REG’s recommendations with regular donations, and since 2014, REG has been represented by at least one of the nine finalists of the annual World Championship each year.
 In the meantime, we have become so well established in the poker industry that significant further growth in that sector is intractable, as we have found that additional activities no longer increase the volume of donations by a significant degree.

 For this reason, from now on we will limit our activities in the poker industry to the most important opportunities.
 After our efforts to expand REG’s fundraising model into other industries (daily fantasy sports, e-sports, corporate responsibility, consulting/finance) have failed to take off, we have come to the conclusion that it is not worth pursuing REG’s poker model in other industries.
-Instead, we now plan to invest more resources in philanthropic advice for major donors (HNW individuals and foundations in Germany and Switzerland).
+Instead, we now plan to expand our activities to the United States and invest more resources into philanthropic advice for major donors (HNW individuals and foundations in Germany and Switzerland).